Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Methods

-Inductive learning (see Definition \ref{definition:inductive gnns}) refers to learning if the test set or validation set samples are not used during training (or the test set and validation sets are not visible during training).
-The advantage of Inductive learning is that it can use the information of known nodes to generate embedding for unknown nodes.
-Representative of inductive learning on the graph is GraphSAGE\cite{Hamilton2017Inductive}, a general inductive framework that computes node representations by sampling neighborhoods of each node and then performing a specific aggregator for information fusion.
-In this way, the node feature information (e.g., text attributes) efficiently generate node embeddings for previously unseen data.
-A similar approach has been taken by many research \cite{wan2022inductive},\cite{wen2022trend},\cite{Huang2018Adaptive},\cite{rath2020detecting},\cite{Chen2017Supervised}.
-Unlike GraphSAGE\cite{Hamilton2017Inductive}, Chen et al.\cite{Chen2018Fastgcn} propose FastGCN, the model that interprets graph convolutions as integral transforms of embedding functions and samples the nodes in each layer independently.
-And Chami et al.\cite{chami2019hyperbolic} propose HGCN, which derives the core operations of GCNs in the hyperboloid model of hyperbolic space to transform input features that lie in Euclidean space into hyperbolic embeddings.
-Unlike any of the above models, Teru et al.\cite{teru2020inductive} propose GraIL, which reasons over local subgraph structures so that it can generalize to unseen entities and graphs after training.
-Similarly with \cite{wu2021inductive},\cite{Chiang2019Cluster}.
-There are also some traditional ways of inductive learning, such as \cite{Grover2016Node2vec},\cite{lin2022incorporating},\cite{Zhu2021Graph} and so on.
+Inductive learning, as defined in Definition \ref{definition:inductive gnns}, involves the learning process without utilizing test set or validation set samples during training, or in cases where these sets are not visible during training.
+The distinct advantage of IGNNs lies in their ability to leverage information from known nodes to generate embeddings for unknown nodes.
+A notable illustration of inductive learning on graphs is GraphSAGE \cite{Hamilton2017Inductive}, a versatile inductive framework that computes node representations by sampling neighborhoods of each node and employing a specific aggregator for effective information fusion.
+This approach efficiently generates node embeddings for previously unseen data, incorporating node feature information such as text attributes \cite{Chen2017Supervised}.
+In contrast to GraphSAGE \cite{Hamilton2017Inductive}, FastGCN \cite{Chen2018Fastgcn} by Chen et al. interprets graph convolutions as integral transforms of embedding functions and independently samples nodes in each layer.
+Another inductive model, GraIL \cite{teru2020inductive} by Teru et al., reasons over local subgraph structures, enabling generalization to unseen entities and graphs after training.
+Traditional inductive learning approaches, like node2vec \cite{Grover2016Node2vec}, can also be employed for this purpose.